Curie: Policy-based Secure Data Exchange: Deployment of Curie

-This section introduces members in which Curie is deployed.
-Requirements and policies appropriate for these environments are described.
+\textbf{Consortia and Member Policies.} We define consortia among medical institutions that they state partnerships for data exchange.
+Table~\ref{table:policies} summarizes the consortia.
+The consortia are defined based on statute and regulations between members, as well as regional, and national partnerships are studied based on their countries~\cite{nato-share,arra, hitech, eu-data-share}.
+For example, NATO allied medical support doctrine allows strategic relationships that are otherwise not obtainable by non-NATO members.
+Each member in a consortium exchanges data with other members based on its CPL policy.
+Various acquisition and share policies of CPL are studied via conditionals and selections in Section~\ref{sec:evaluation}.
 We note that policy construction is a subjective enterprise.
 Depending on the nature and constraints of a given environment, any number of policies are appropriate.
-Such is the promise of policy defined behavior; alternate interpretations leading to other application requirements can be addressed through policy.
+Such is the promise of policy defined behavior; alternate interpretations leading to other application requirements can be addressed through CPL.

-\textbf{Members-} 24 medical institutions from nine countries and four continents curated the largest and most comprehensive study for evaluating personalized warfarin dose (see Appendix~\ref{sec:appendix-members} for details of members involved in the study).
-They are located in Taiwan, Japan, Korea, Singapore, Sweden, Israel, Brazil, United Kingdom, and the United States.
-Members collect 68 inputs from patients' genotypic, demographic, background information, yet a long study concluded that eight inputs are sufficient for proper prescriptions (see Table~\ref{table:patient-data} for input definitions).
-The dataset used in Curie experiments contains 5700 patient records from 21 members. \textbf{Illustrating Policies-}We define consortia among medical institutions that members state partnerships for data exchange.
-Table~\ref{table:policies} summarizes the consortia.
-The consortia are defined based on statute and regulations between members, as well as regional, and national partnerships are studied~\cite{nato-share,arra, hitech, eu-data-share}.
-For example, NATO allied medical support doctrine allows strategic relationships that otherwise not obtainable by non-NATO members.
-Each member in a consortium exchanges data with other member based on its local policy.
-Various acquisition and share policies through conditionals and selections are studied.